joshhornby/joshhornby.github.io/_posts/2025-09-01-shaping-team-boundaries.md

 - **Say no to operational catch-all work**.
 If a product team needs ongoing support, that's a sign the problem should be solved by investing in documentation, self-serve tooling, or a dedicated platform not by repeatedly handing tasks to the enabling team.

-When you get this right, the enabling team creates real leverage: raising the bar for everyone, without getting stuck as the default "fixers".
+When you get this right, the enabling team multiplies output across the org: raising the bar for everyone, without getting stuck as the default "fixers".
 Product teams actually get stronger, the enabling team avoids burnout, and the system flows instead of clogs.

 ## Example Three: The Platform Team That Became a Product Team